turanzv/EIPs/EIPS/erc20-approval-expiration.md

     }
 ```

-Based on the above changes, we have successfully added an expiration date to the ERC20 token approvals.
-And users can freely update their allowance validity at any time by repeatedly calling the approve(address spender, uint256 amount, uint256 period) method.
+The above modifications adds an expiration date to ERC20 token approvals.
+Users can freely update their allowance validity at any time by calling `approve(address spender, uint256 amount, uint256 period)`.

 ## Rationale
-The `Allowance{}` struct is created in order to add expiration functionality ot `original_allowance()`.
+The `Allowance{}` struct is created in order to add expiration functionality to `original_allowance()`.

-At the same time, this standard is absolutely compatible with the traditional ERC20 standard.
-So we will keep the original `approve(address spender, uint256 amount)` method completely without adding any input, so that we need to add a default value `DEFAULT_PERIOD` as the default value of period in `_approve(address owner, address spender, uint256 amount, uint256 period)`. `DEFAULT_PERIOD` can be set to a constant or variable according to the developer's needs.
+At the same time, this standard is absolutely compatible with the traditional ERC20 standard.  `DEFAULT_PERIOD` is added so that the original `approve(address spender, uint256 amount)` method header can remain for backwards compatibility and ease of programming. `DEFAULT_PERIOD` can be set to a constant or variable according to the developer's needs.

-A separate approval method with the header `approve(address spender, uint256 amount, uint256 period)` has been introduced to allow users to customize the _expireAt of this approval in order to accommodate the user's need for flexibility in the validity of the allowance.
+A separate approval method with the header `approve(address spender, uint256 amount, uint256 period)` has been introduced to allow users to customize the `_expireAt` value of the approval.

-The internal method `_spendAllowance()` is introduced for code cleanliness.
-In this method we will check not only the allowance amount but also the allowance authorization for expiration.
+The internal method `_spendAllowance()` is introduced for code cleanliness with the function of checking the allowance amount and expiration.

-In addition, we have added modified the `allowance()` method to accommodate the new features.
-And for the sake of operational convenience, we added `allowanceExpire()` to facilitate users and developers to query and call the expiration date of allowance.
+The `allowance()` method has been modified to accommodate the functionality described  in this EIP. `allowanceExpire()` has been added query the allowance expiration date.

 ## Backwards Compatibility
-This standard is compatible with current ERC-20, ERC-721 and ERC-1155 standards.
-More importantly, for Tokens issued in the form of a proxy contract, it is possible to directly upgrade the implementation to be compatible with this standard.
+This standard is compatible with the ERC-20, ERC-721 and ERC-1155 standards.
+Tokens issued in the form of proxy contracts can be updated to comply with this EIP.

-## Test Cases
-Test cases for an implementation are mandatory for EIPs that are affecting consensus changes.
-If the test suite is too large to reasonably be included inline, then consider adding it as one or more files in `../assets/eip-####/`.

 ## Reference Implementation
-An optional section that contains a reference/example implementation that people can use to assist in understanding or implementing this specification.
-If the implementation is too large to reasonably be included inline, then consider adding it as one or more files in `../assets/eip-####/`.
+Implementation can be referenced in `../assets/eip-####/`.

 ## Security Considerations
-When upgrading a standard ERC20-based proxy contract to this standard, attention should be paid to the storage location.
+When upgrading a standard ERC20-based proxy contract to this standard, attention should be paid to the location of assets.

 ## Copyright
 Copyright and related rights waived via [CC0](../LICENSE.md).